internetisaiah/taph/README.md

 chmod +x <path-to-taph>/taph.py
 ```

-Pass one or more scripts as optional arguments to `.taph.py`.
+You can pass one or more optional arguments to `./taph.py` in a single command.
 For example:

 ```shell
 ./taph.py -b -m
 ```

-To see the full list of arguments, use `--help`.
+To see a description of each argument, use `--help`.

 ```shell
 ./taph.py --help